Connections-Business-Directory/Connections/README.txt

 It is recommended to backup before updating.
 Requires WordPress >= 4.7.12 and PHP >= 5.6.20 PHP version >= 7.1 recommended.

 = 8.42 =
 It is recommended to backup before updating.
 Requires WordPress >= 4.7.12 and PHP >= 5.6.20 PHP version >= 7.1 recommended.

+= 8.42.1 =
+It is recommended to backup before updating.
+Requires WordPress >= 4.7.12 and PHP >= 5.6.20 PHP version >= 7.1 recommended.